lloydwilliams/observability-pipelines/vagrant/ubuntu/README.md

 ![opw-bin-bash.png](images/opw-bin-bash.png)

-As the vagrant or root user, set a passwordd
+As the vagrant or root user, set a password for the  `observability-pipelines-worker `  user.

 ```
 sudo passwd observability-pipelines-worker
 ```

 ![vagrant-file.png](images/vagrant-file.png)

+Notice that the `observability-pipelines-worker` is the owner of the mounted folder where **your log files reside on your laptop**.

 ```
   config.vm.synced_folder "~/GitHub/lloydwilliams/observability-pipelines/examples", "/examples",